life-itself/web3/notes/neo-metallism.md

 ## Claims steel-manned

-### P1: The Gold standard is a good idea
+### P1: The gold standard is a good idea

 This is an argument most commonly associated with the Austrian school of economics, a heterodox school of economics associated with beliefs that universally applicable economic principles can be derived from abstract logical reasoning (rather than needing data or mathematical models) and that the correct unit of analysis are individuals and their choices (methodological individualism).

-The case for the Gold Standard can be made via two routes, which we have divided into 1a (economic impacts) and 1b (freedom and democracy).
+The case for the gold standard can be made via two routes, which we have divided into 1a (economic impacts) and 1b (freedom and democracy).
 They are each individually sufficient as a foundation for P1, but they are often made jointly.

 #### P1a: Government/central bank intervention in the money supply is bad for the economy